Free vegan keto calculator

 Can I eat beans on vegan keto?

-Generally, no. Black beans, chickpeas, and lentils are too high in carbs for strict keto.
-Stick to green beans, edamame (in moderation), and black soy beans (which are very low carb).
+Generally, no. Black beans and lentils are too high in carbs.
+Stick to green beans and edamame in moderation.

 Latest articles